slarmoo/.github/profile/javascript/modules/modules.md

 </script>
 ```

-If we want to use a module in the global scope that our HTML or other non-module JavaScript is executing in, then we must leak it into the global scope by either attaching an event handler, or explicitly adding a function, to the global window object.
+If we want to use a module in the global scope that our HTML or other non-module JavaScript is executing in, then we must leak it into the global scope.
+We do this by either attaching an event handler or explicitly adding a function to the global window object.
 In the example below, we expose the `alertDisplay` imported module function by attaching it to the global JavaScript `window` object so that it can then be called from the button `onclick` handler.
 We also expose the module function by attaching a `keypress` event.

 **index.html**